Mattlister/designandconquer/README.md

 * My third main font used was Oxygen.
 This was clear, concise and fitted neatly into the modals and all readable sections.

  * Each font chosen wasn't done on a whim.
-I started off with around 20 fonts each time I tried something new.
+I started off as explained with around 20 fonts each time I tried something new.
 Tested and had them all reviewed and listened to the response of colleagues, friends, family and then my mentor and reviewers from the peers section in Slack.
 Each review helped me select the font options I have used as they have been postiviely received in each use and instance.